 - Provides access to their home equity, without requiring monthly mortgage payments.
-(Borrowers must continue to meet ongoing property obligations such as homeowner’s insurance and property tax payments.†)
+(Borrowers must continue to meet ongoing property obligations such as homeowner’s insurance, property tax, and home maintenance.†)

 - Pay off existing mortgage, freeing up monthly cash flow which would have been committed to ongoing mortgage payments.